Skip to content

 In one line

-OpsUI is a modular ERP, WMS & CRM with 21 individually-priced modules covering operations end-to-end, while Katana is a manufacturing-led inventory and light-MRP platform built for product makers — multi-level BOMs, production orders, routing, and shop-floor visibility, with Xero / QuickBooks accounting integration.
+OpsUI is a modular ERP, WMS & CRM with 20 operational modules and 5 integration connectors, each priced individually, spanning warehouse, orders, CRM and finance sync, while Katana is a manufacturing-led inventory and light-MRP platform built for product makers, with multi-level BOMs, production orders, routing, and live shop-floor status, plus Xero / QuickBooks accounting integration.

 Katana is purpose-built for product makers.
 The core workflow is BOM-driven: define what you make, define what it is made from, and Katana handles purchase order generation, production scheduling, and inventory reservation against open work orders.
 It is genuinely strong at light-manufacturing and make-to-stock workflows.